amruthawme/report_website/README.md

 **COLO-lblmaster**

-Server to generate the reports for cabel label and wire label
+Server to generate the reports for cabel labels and wire labels

 Instructions to run: